govhackaustralia/govhack-tools/index.md

 Thanks to being built on top of [GDAL](http://www.gdal.org/ "Geospatial Data Abstraction Library") (amongst others) QGIS is capable of reading and writing almost any format of spatial data that you can throw at it - including direct connections to PostGIS databases.

-> @TODO ArcGIS, GRASSGIS, uDIG, et cetera

 #### Language bindings: R (Arrr!), Python, .NET, Ruby, et al.

-> @TODO Rename?
-Need to fix the link in the "Converting between data formats" section if so.

 If you need to delve down into working with spatial data at the code-level you've got a really rich set of tools at your disposal.